 Every Easter, articles pop up in newspapers and magazines “debunking” it.
 Not Jesus’s resurrection; they don’t want a bunch more angry letters from Christians.
 No; they jump on the idea of Easter as a former pagan holiday, which we Christians swiped and Christianized.

-Because of the myths about Easter’s pagan origins—and because it, like Christmas, isn’t in the bible—some Christians don’t celebrate Easter at all.
+Because of these myths and their fears, some Christians won’t celebrate Easter at all.
 They figure we remember Jesus’s death and resurrection all the time, so there’s not much point for an extra-special day for it.
-Christians are of course free to observe or disregard holidays however their consciences allow.
+But Christians are of course free to observe or disregard holidays however their consciences allow.

 Easter is the beginning of the Eastertide season, the 50 days between now and